United Heritage H. Ralph Wilburn Memorial Scholarship

 2023 Scholarship Recipient

 Congratulations to Amanda, the 2023 United Heritage H. Ralph Wilburn Memorial Scholarship recipient!
-Amanda Farrar is a Vista Ridge High School senior and will be attending Case Western Reserve University this Fall.
+Amanda Farrar is a Vista Ridge High School graduate and planned to attend Case Western Reserve University in the Fall of 2023.
 She has an interest in pre-med and plans to double major in areas that will allow her to research and learn more about neurodegenerative disease.
 Her interest in this field was sparked early on when she wanted to understand more about Parkinson's disease.
-Amanda was presented with the scholarship at a Round Rock Express game on June 25.
+Amanda was presented with the scholarship at a Round Rock Express game on June 25, 2023.
 We wish Amanda the best of luck in her future endeavors!

 What are the Required Additional Documents?